realquiller/GemTube/README.md

-# 💎 GemTube – Hunt Down Hidden YouTube Gaming Gems!
+# 💎 GemTube – Hidden YouTube Gaming Gems!
 Tired of YouTube recommending the same stale content on repeat?
 Welcome to GemTube, your personal treasure hunter for high-quality gaming content from small creators.